School day and practical matters

 Letter of reference

-The young person will receive a letter of reference for their working life period, which they can use when applying for summer jobs or other positions later.
+The young person will receive a letter of reference for their work experience learning period, which they can use when applying for summer jobs or other positions later.

 Video on communication and co-operation between the school and home.